quii/learn-go-with-tests/iteration.md

 The `testing.B` gives you access to the cryptically named `b.N`.

-When the benchmark is run the code is ran `b.N` times, and measures how long it takes.
+When the benchmark code is executed, it runs `b.N` times and measures how long it takes.

-The amount of times the code is ran shouldn't matter to you, the framework will determine what is a "good" value for that to let you have some decent results.
+The amount of times the code is run shouldn't matter to you, the framework will determine what is a "good" value for that to let you have some decent results.

 To run the benchmarks do `go test -bench=.`